amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- more -->

-On this lecture, we are going to focus on linear data structures like Arrays, Lists, Sets, Stacks, Queues and so on.
+On this section, we are going to focus on linear data structures like Arrays, Lists, Sets, Stacks, Queues and so on.

 ---
 This post is part of a tutorial series: